byronrthomas/ShockNetDocs/index.md

 The settings you can adjust are described below.

+**IMPORTANT NOTE**: when you update assumptions the analysis you are viewing does not automatically update itself, you have to manually click the "Run analysis" button again if you want it to update.

 #### What each threshold / control means

 Thresholds can be set that affect how shocks are assumed to pass between producers: